awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.StorageReliability.md

 When Aurora data is removed, the space allocated for that data is freed\.
 Examples of removing data include dropping or truncating a table\.
 This automatic reduction in storage usage helps you to minimize storage charges\.

 **Note**
 The storage limits and dynamic resizing behavior discussed here apply to persistent tables and other data stored in the cluster volume\.
-Data for temporary tables is stored in the local DB instance for Aurora PostgreSQL and Aurora MySQL version 1\.
+For Aurora PostgreSQL, temporary table data is stored in the local DB instance\.
 For Aurora MySQL version 2, temporary table data is stored by default in the cluster volume for writer instances and in local storage for reader instances\.
 For more information, see [Storage engine for on\-disk temporary tables](AuroraMySQL.CompareMySQL57.md#AuroraMySQL.StorageEngine57)\.
 For Aurora MySQL version 3, temporary table data is stored in the local DB instance or in the cluster volume\.
 For more information, see [New temporary table behavior in Aurora MySQL version 3](ams3-temptable-behavior.md)\.
 The maximum size of temporary tables that reside in local storage is limited by the maximum local storage size of the DB instance\.
 The local storage size depends on the instance class that you use\.
 For more information, see [Temporary storage limits for Aurora MySQLTemporary storage limits](AuroraMySQL.Managing.Performance.md#AuroraMySQL.Managing.TempStorage) and [Temporary storage limits for Aurora PostgreSQLTemporary storage limits](AuroraPostgreSQL.Managing.md#AuroraPostgreSQL.Managing.TempStorage)\.